Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 This repository introduction is very brief.
 If this is your first contact with MAICA, consider navigating to the introduction page at https://maica.monika.love/.

 > Notice: You'll need an Doki Chinese Club account to use this, refer to [TOS](https://maica.monika.love/tos).
+> Necessary instructions are provided in game too.

 <img src="document/maica-rm-1.png" width=50%><img src="document/maica-rm-2.png" width=50%>
 <img src="document/maica-rm-3.png" width=50%><img src="document/maica-rm-4.png" width=50%>